ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-3-1.md

-# Steps for Creating a Personalized Business Process Strategy

 Integrating AI into business processes can bring numerous benefits, but it is important to create a personalized strategy that aligns with your organization's specific needs and goals.
 In this chapter, we will explore the steps required to create a personalized AI-powered business process strategy.